omnistrate-oss/account-setup/README.md

 # account-setup
-Terraform script to setup the account to provision the dataplane in
+Terraform script to setup the customer's cloud provider account to provision the dataplane in, required for a BYOA scenario.

 ## Setup your AWS account for Omnistrate
 ```bash